 A child's Social Security number can be used by identity thieves to apply for government benefits, open bank and credit card accounts, apply for a loan or utility service, or rent a place to live.
 Check for a credit report to see if your child’s information is being misused.
-If it is, visit IdentityTheft.gov to report and recover from identity theft.
+You can visit the Consumer Financial Protection Bureau to see if your child has a credit report.

 Many school forms require personal and, sometimes, sensitive information.
 Find out how your child’s information is collected, used, stored, and thrown away.
 Your child’s personal information is protected by law.
 Asking schools and other organizations to safeguard your child’s information can help minimize your child’s risk of identity theft.

 Several signs can tip you off to the fact that someone is misusing your child’s personal information and committing fraud.
 For example, you or your child might: